 Jackson also published Commercial Botany of the Nineteenth Century in 1890 (pictured above).
 The book outlines the uses of hundreds of plants from all over the world.
 It also details how Kew acquired new species and introduced them to other countries in the British Empire to cultivate for trade.

 One example is coffee.
 Jackson recalls how in May 1869 a fungus began to attack coffee plants (Coffea arabica) in Ceylon.
 Ceylon is now known as Sri Lanka.
 Just three years later the fungus affected every estate on the island.
 By 1881 the fungus ravaged crops as far as Southern India, Java, Fiji and Mauritius.
 So Kew distributed seeds and plants of a different coffee species (C. liberica) to these localities and further afield.
 It was believed to be immune to disease.
-It was a success.
+It was a success, but only for a short while.
+This species has a ‘distinctive’ and less desirable flavour and its resistance to rust had waned.
+By the early 1900s growers abandoned Liberian coffee cultivation.
 Six seeds are present in Jackson’s collection at RAMM.

 Specimens from Jackson’s economic botany collection